MAXOUT RULES & FAQ

 [+] Is equipment provided by the tournament, or do I need to bring a console?

-Equipment is provided by the tournament staff to a limited extent.
+Novastar provides tournament standard gaming monitors however the community must provide consoles and games.
 Players are encouraged to bring setups for use in the tournament.
-Players that bring an approved setups will have their venue fee discounted from $10 to $5.
+Players that bring an approved setups will have their venue fee discounted from $15 to $10.

 [+] What all is needed for an approved tournament setup?